 The surrogacy agency has used this information for searching potential surrogates for best matching with the intended parent’s requirement.

 Most of the surrogacy agencies conduct background verification checking of intended parents to confirm a clear criminal background, child-abusing record registry, etc before starts any medical process.
-This analysis requires to ensure that the born child/children will get a safe and stable home and family for healthy raising.
+This analysis requires ensuring that the born child/children will get a safe and stable home and family for healthy raising.

 The application of intended parents will be rejected in case of a finding of any past controversial event, especially related to the child.

-The surrogacy agency also checks all the safety parameters which can affect surrogate.
+The surrogacy agency also checks all the safety parameters which can affect the surrogate.

 Surrogate may feel confident to pursue surrogacy after known all this information from the intended parents.